skuep/AIOC/README.md

 # AIOC
-This is the Ham Radio *All-in-one-Cable*. **It is currently in beta testing phase - Be wary!**.
-Please read this README carefully before ordering anything.
+This is the Ham Radio *All-in-one-Cable*. **It is currently in beta testing phase - Be wary!** Please read this README carefully before ordering anything.

 ![AIOC with Wouxun and Direwolf](doc/images/k1-aioc-wouxun.jpg?raw=true "AIOC with Wouxun and Direwolf")